 ABOUT MOLECULAR SENSING & BSI TECHNOLOGY

-Molecular Sensing, Inc. (MSI) is commercializing Back-Scattering Interferometry (BSI), the world’s first label-free, conformation-sensitive detection technology for biophysical characterization of small molecule interactions with complex drug targets.
-This includes integral membrane proteins and biochemically intractable target binding assays in native-like, free-solution environments — no tags or tethering.
+Molecular Sensing, Inc. (MSI) is commercializing Back-Scattering Interferometry (BSI), the world’s first label-free, conformation-sensitive, free-solution assay technology for biophysical characterization of small molecule interactions with complex drug targets.
+This includes crude membrane protein preparations and other biochemically intractable target binding assays in native-like, free-solution environments — no tags or tethering.

 Conformational change is the hallmark of protein dynamics and is intimately related to protein function.
 BSI detects binding-induced target conformational change with high specificity and sensitivity.
 It allows unlabeled binding affinity measurement, target engagement verification and mechanism-of-action elucidation in a single assay platform, vital to informing pharmacology and medicinal chemistry drug discovery efforts.